 If you’ve got a specific design in mind and would rather create your theme, you can do so from scratch using some sort of drag-and-drop WordPress.org page builder plugins, for example, Divi and Elementor.

-Talking about plugins, there are tens of thousands of them in the WordPress.org plugins directory.
+Talking about additional site functionalities, there are tens of thousands of plugins in the WordPress.org plugins directory.
 Some simple plugins offer specific functionality (for example, here are plugins that are there to help you with editing), while others are platforms built on top of WordPress.

 One of the plugins that is built on top of WordPress is WooCommerce.
 It’s an eCommerce platform is a WordPress plugin, which comes with its own ecosystem of plugins and themes.

 A great WordPress plugin for building resume websites is the All in One SEO plugin, which you can use to optimize your site for search engines.
 Also, most popular third-party email marketing and SEO tools have integrations for WordPress.

 There are even plugins that make it easy to build your resume quickly such as the Resume Builder and Resume/CV plugins.